mino-ri/Testexp/README.md

 # Testexp

-Property based testing for F#.
+`Testexp` is *customable* and *deterministic* property based testing framework for F#.

 `Testexp` helps to write property based testing, but does not have any testing integrations.
-Use with other unit testing libraries.
+Use with other unit testing frameworks.
-When the assertion have failed, an exception is thrown.
+In `Testexp`, when the assertion have failed, an exception is thrown.

 Sample with Xunit: